Emurasoft/emurasoft.github.io/en/dlg/properties/highlight2/index.md

 | **HTML-Embedded** | Uses script languages such as JSP or PHP, HTML embedded language.
 It uses the HTML, CSS, JavaScript, VBScript, and Script configurations. |
 | **Markdown** | Uses Markdown for special bold and italic emphasis. |

-## Highlight Matching Tag check box
+## Highlight matching tag check box

 Highlights inside a tag and the matching tag at the cursor in XHTML and XML documents.
 This feature works only when a document is a well-formed XML document.
 The feature may not work if ending tags are missing from a document such as an old HTML document.

-## Highlight Matching Brackets check box
+## Highlight matching brackets check box

 Highlight the matching brace (parenthesis or bracket).

-## Auto-Complete Brackets/Quotation Marks check box
+## Auto-complete brackets/quotation marks check box

 Auto-completes brackets and quotation marks.

-## Bracket Pairs list box
+## Bracket pairs list box

 The list of bracket pairs that can be auto-completed.
 Checked items are auto-completed while unchecked items are not auto-completed.
 You can't add a new pair of brackets.